ysidm2025/ai-classification-fastapi/README.md

 ## Overview

-The **Chatbot Classification** project is designed to assess the quality and relevance of chatbot responses through machine learning and natural language processing techniques.
-Using models like BERT and BART, the system performs text classification tasks to evaluate the success of chatbot interactions.
-The project uses FastAPI for building the backend and provides an API for integrating chatbot evaluation into different applications.

-This repository includes multiple models and pipelines for similarity calculation, sentiment analysis, and zero-shot classification to classify chatbot interactions as either "Successful" or "Unsuccessful."
+The **Chatbot Classification** project is designed to evaluate the success of chatbot interactions by analyzing conversations and classifying them as either "Successful" or "Unsuccessful."
+The system leverages a combination of advanced NLP models, including **BERT**, **BART**, and **OpenAI's API**, to perform text classification and similarity analysis.

+The project is built using **FastAPI**, allowing seamless API integration for real-time evaluation of chatbot interactions.
+In addition to classifying conversations, the system provides sentiment analysis, semantic similarity scoring, and zero-shot classification capabilities.
+The OpenAI integration further enhances the evaluation by providing context-aware analysis of chatbot responses.

+This solution is ideal for businesses seeking to monitor and enhance the performance of their chatbots, ensuring that customer queries are handled effectively.

 ## Features